apirrone/tensorflow_generic_multiclass_CNN/README.md

 The current batch is kept track of internally and is also returned so that you can keep track of it.
 When needed (when starting a new epoch), you can call again `dataset.buildBatches(batch_size)` to generate a new set of batches.

+`labels` is a list of floats of the same size as `classes`.
+Each entry of the list corresponds to the probability of correspondence to the class of its index.

 To get the validation set, you can call :

 	images, labels = dataset.getValidationSet()

+### model.py

+Contains the descriptions of your models

+### train.py

+At each epoch, the checkpoints and .pb representations will be saved in `model_folder` along side with an `infos` file containing informations about the last saved training step (accuracy, loss, confusion matrix...).
+A `visualization_<model_folder>/` directory will also be created.
+Here, every false classifications on the validation set will be displayed in a convenient way for troubleshooting.

+### export.py

+Exports the last checkpoint of a model to .pb and .pbtxt files

+### infer.py

+runs last checkpoint of model on all the files in a choosen directory